-Fraser Valley Health Care Foundation works with the community to support the local hospital, facilities and programs run by Fraser Health
+Fraser Valley Health Care Foundation works within your community to support the local hospital, facilities and programs run by Fraser Health

 To improve the quality of health care for our local communities.

 Fraser Valley Health Care Foundation’s primary purpose is to raise funds and awareness to further the improvement of health care in the facilities and programs operated, funded or endorsed by the Fraser Health Authority within the Fraser Valley Regional Hospital District through providing the best medical equipment, programs and facilities, to better serve the communities of Abbotsford, Mission, Chilliwack, Hope, Agassiz and Harrison Hot Springs.

 Abbotsford Regional Hospital and Cancer Centre (ARHCC) is a 295-bed health care facility that houses the acute care Abbotsford Regional Hospital operated by Fraser Health and the regional cancer facility operated by the BC Cancer Agency.